fahadPathan7/SUST-FTMS-Backend/readme.md

 - `POST /api/operator/login` - Operator login
 - `GET /api/operator/{email}` - Get operator info (password will be null)

+**Note:** to login as operator only email and password is required.

 **A JSON sample for operator**
 ```json
 {